tenephor/JG-LoTR-Art/README.md

 ### JG73: Welcome from Lothlorien
-Depicts the Fellowship at Lothlorien with Galdriel.
+Depicts the Fellowship at Lothlorien with Galadriel.
 There are two versions of this work with the bottom portion of the design being radically different.
-In the original version, the bottom of the work features Galdriel standing over her bowl with arms outspread.
+In the original version, the bottom of the work features Galadriel standing over her bowl with arms outspread.
 In the later version, she has been replaced by Frodo staring into the bowl.
 [JG73a](https://www.deviantart.com/breath-art/art/welcome-from-Lothlorien-324611190): Deviant Art (with Galadriel over bowl)
 [JG73b](http://img-fotki.yandex.ru/get/9808/24302342.14a/0_9520f_15714f90_orig): Blogspot (with Frodo over bowl)